How to improve work efficiency

 3. Ditch your digital devices

-If you find yourself being distracted by social media or other sites but still need access to your computer to get work done, disconnect from the Internet or shut down your web browser for chunks of time.
+If you’re being distracted by social media or other sites but still need your computer to get work done, disconnect from the Internet or consider downloading a productivity app for your browser that only allows access to work-related sites.
 When you can’t easily click over to Facebook or another distracting site, you can focus on the task at hand and vastly increase efficiency.
 Putting your phone out of sight and on silent while you work on a project is another way to improve efficiency at work – think of all you can get down without scrolling through mobile apps or being tempted to discuss weekend plans with your friends and loved ones.

 4. Learn to say “No”

 5. Take breaks

+If your focus is stuck on a project that you can’t make any headway on, your energy becomes blocked and work efficiency grinds to a halt.
 Take a break.
 Do something completely unrelated to the task at hand.
 Go on a walk.
 Do some yoga.
 Listen to music.
-Where focus goes, energy flows and if your focus is stuck on a project that you can’t make any headway on, your energy becomes blocked and work efficiency grinds to a halt.
 Changing your focus can help you change your state, so when you do return to work, you feel refreshed and ready to tackle your project with new eyes.
 Build in multiple breaks during your workday to give yourself time to relax and regroup and you’ll find that work efficiency naturally increases.

 6. Create a routine you love